 You must stand above the noise and worldwide competition to be noticed and hired

 Most consultants have one or a handful of clients who account for most of their revenues.
 Getting the attention of new prospects is REALLY HARD.
 You already know that.
 I know that too having been a consultant for years.
 For years, I went about it the traditional way – just like everybody else, working my contacts, building the network, …. it did not work well.
 I am an MIT alum with a business degree, been a VC in Silicon Valley and have personally started 4 companies.
 I have worked at large, medium and small sized companies; I’ve served clients at locations in 16 countries.
-By most measures, I have the creds but didn’t find the booming success that a few have.
+By most measures, I have the creds but didn’t find the booming success & SMS that a few have.
 And, I know that ‘spray and hope’ is a terrible strategy unless you did not study probability theory.